khakhalin/notes/keywords/random_forest.md

 Parent: [[05_Ensembles]]
 Related: [[bagging]], [[boosting]]

-The idea: construct many full trees, by bagging (generating partial data with subsetting, aka **sample with replacement**), but also by only considering a random subset of features at every split, aka **feature bagging**, aka **Random subspace method**.
+The idea: construct many alterantive full trees, by
+1) **data bagging** - generating partial data with subsetting, aka "sampling with replacement"), and also
+2) **feature bagging** - by only considering a random subset of features at every split (aka Random subspace method), to force a creation of many very ddifferent trees.
 Typically, we use √p features out of p total, or something like max(5, p/3) (according to Wikipedia).

-This is an improvement upon bagging, as it makes trees less correlated, and way more diverse.
-In this approach, trees are always built to maximal depth, which makes every individual tree quite overfit, but it's OK, as there are many of them.
+This mixed approach is an improvement upon pure bagging, as it makes trees less correlated, and way more diverse.
+Trees are always built to maximal depth, which makes every individual tree quite overfit, but it's OK, as there are a lot of them.
 All trees have an equal weight in the final classification.

-Random forests are also great for ranging features in terms of their usefulness, as one can look into average performance of trees that use a certain feature (or use it at one of the early splits perhaps?), and compare them to the average performance of all trees in a forest (aka **Feature Importance**).
+Random forests are also great for ranging features in terms of their usefulness (aka **Feature Importance**), as one can look into average performance of trees that use a certain feature (or use it at one of the early splits perhaps?), and compare them to the average performance of all trees in a forest.
 Scikit-Learn, for example, computes these scores automatically.

 # Varieties and extensions